ckatsak/glocc/README.md

 Note that verbose logging includes details about every line of every file visited, which might be quite ...verbose, and not that useful.

-## Known Issue
+## Known Issue <a name="known-issues"></a>

-For now, really huge source trees, like the Linux kernel source tree, might crash `glocc`, due the big number of blocked OS threads trying to handle the huge number of goroutines spawned.
+For now, really huge source trees, like the Linux kernel source tree (although not the DragonFlyBSD, for instance), might crash `glocc`, due the big number of blocked OS threads trying to handle the huge number of goroutines spawned.
 To be more precise, the problem is:

 ```text
 $ glocc ./linux